On-demand Portland-area medical clinic puts new spin on fast-growing urgent care model

 “If you want to ultimately capture the routine outpatient orthopedic services, you have to have insurer- supporters and self-funded employers and be sustainable, then you have to change the cost structure,” he said.
 “I do think the next level beyond the entry points that are ripe for disruption are those where costs remain bloated, service poor and there’s a lack of access.
 They’re absolutely going in the right direction and are lined up with what the consumer expects.”

-As Madey sees it, there are two problems in patient care — overtreatment and undertreatment, and therein lies the value proposition for a clinic like Go To Ortho.
+As Madey sees it, there are two problems in patient care — overtreatment and undertreatment, and therein lies the value proposition for n urgent care clinic like Go To Ortho.

 “We aim to treat people appropriately for what happened to them,” he said.
 “Our priority is maximizing quality, not price.”

-He and his partners are trying to “nail down the business model” at the Lake Oswego clinic before expanding around the metro, likely close to industrial areas.
+He and his partners are trying to “nail down the business model” at the Lake Oswego clinic and Beaverton clinic before expanding around Northwest Oregon, likely close to industrial areas.

 “People get hurt every day,” Madey said.
 “There’s definitely a need and we’ll grow slowly to meet that need.”